 2025 Scholarships

-We are happy to announce our 2025 scholarship program consisting of nine scholarships with a total value of $13,000.
-Four scholarships will be awarded to Latino youth in memory of Foreign Service members and their families.
-Five scholarships will be awarded to Mississippi students demonstrating a commitment to higher education despite financial need and limited opportunities.
+We are happy to announce that four scholarships will be awarded to Latino youth in memory of Foreign Service members and their families.
+These scholarships will be awarded to graduating seniors demonstrating a commitment to higher education despite financial need and limited opportunities.
+These scholarships are for graduating seniors from public and private schools entering college or a technical training or apprenticeship program.

 Latino Scholarships

 The Marie Maxey Foundation offers Latino youth four scholarships of $2,000 each to pursue higher education in a college setting or through technical training and apprenticeships.
 Funded by Foreign Service family members and other donors, these scholarships aim to give our young people a better future.
 Here is a list of the scholarships and the selection criteria.
-These scholarships are open to Latino youth across the United States.
-The deadline for application is August 15, 2025, with an award made the first week of September.
+These scholarships are open to Latino youth graduating from high school anywhere in the United States.
+The deadline for applications is August 15, 2025, with an award made the first week of September.
 The funds will be deposited in the scholarship recipient's student account.
 The scholarship is available for college, vo-tech, or technical certification.

 Dulce Deinken Memorial Scholarship - $2,000 – Eligible applicants - Hispanic/Latino youth graduating seniors from any public or private high school in the United States.